 One of the mysteries of the English language finally explained.

-A woman without a husband, especially one that is divorced.
+A woman without a husband, especially one who is divorced.

 - ‘In Kempe's case, the failed brewery would have had economic repercussions, from which her husband was legally exempt if she operated as a femme sole.’